schimt/ml-ops-dvml8-course-project/README.md

   code.
 - Android phone deployment was not performed.
 Local quantization experiments and FastAPI deployment were used as a fallback.
-- EWC was discussed as a continual learning extension, but it was not implemented.
+- EWC was implemented in the MM7 experiment.
+Replay + EWC was evaluated against naive sequential training and replay.
+EWC did not clearly outperform replay alone, but it demonstrates the regularization-based continual learning method required by the exercise.
 - DDP and DeepSpeed experiments require the AI-Lab/GPU setup to run properly.